-Table 1.1 Average wages \ and women's wages as a percentage of men's wages, 2020
+Table 1.1 Average wages and women's wages as a percentage of men's wages, 2021

-\The monthly wages are rounded to the nearest SEK 100.
+The monthly wages are rounded to the nearest SEK 100.

 Source: Swedish National Mediation Office and Statistics Sweden.

-As the table shows, women had an average of 90.2 per cent of men's salaries in 2020, which means that the gender pay gap was 9.8 per cent (100-90.2).
+As the table shows, women had an average of 90.1 per cent of men's salaries in 2021, which means that the gender pay gap was 9.9 per cent (100-90.1).
 There was a large variation between different sectors.
-The largest pay gap was in the regions: 17.9 per cent.
+The largest pay gap was in the regions: 17.8 per cent.
 In the regions, there is an uneven distribution of men and women across occupations.
 Of the many women who work there, a large number of them are assistant nurses, while a large proportion of the few men who work there are doctors.
 The second-largest pay gap was among white-collar employees in the private sector: 15.3 per cent.
-The pay gap was smallest in the municipalities, amounting to 1.8 per cent.
-The second-smallest pay gap -6.1 per cent - was in the state.
-For blue-collar employees in the private sector, the pay gap was 10.5 per cent.
+The pay gap was smallest in the municipalities, amounting to 1.5 per cent.
+The second-smallest pay gap was 10.9 per cent.